Ferndale RFC

 Ferndale RFC are a rugby union club based in the Upper Rhondda Fach, Wales.
 First formed in 1882, and disbanded in 1921, the club reformed in 1989.
 They currently play their home games at Greenwood Park, Ferndale (once the site of the Banana Tip) formerly playing their home matches at Blaenllechau Park.
+Their clubhouse is Ferndale Band club, Lake street, Ferndale.